Skip to main content

 • Only intercollegiate program offered at WVU.
 Students are members of both the Davis College of Agriculture and Natural Resources and the Eberly College of Arts and Sciences.

-• Dedicated Biochemistry teaching labs in three departments (Animal and Nutritional Sciences, Chemistry and Biology) containing instrumentation required for a full laboratory experience.
+• Dedicated Biochemistry teaching labs in three departments (School of Agriculture and Food Systems, Chemistry, and Biology) containing instrumentation required for a full laboratory experience.

 • Students eligible for enrichment funds from both the Davis and Eberly Colleges to fund special activities like undergraduate research and study abroad.